-The following are the details of the outstanding securities of the Trust at March 31, 2017:
+The following are the details of the outstanding securities of the Trust at March 31, 2018:

-Description of Security (1) Number Authorized to be Issued Price per Security Number Outstanding as at March 31, 2017 Number Outstanding after Maximum Offering Class A Trust Units Unlimited \$10 5,751,489 (2) Class A Units 37,500,000 (3) Class C Trust Units Unlimited \$10 1,503,560 Class C Units Class F Trust Units Unlimited \$10 4,637,294 Class F Units
+Description of Security (1) Number Authorized to be Issued Price per Security Number Outstanding as at March 31, 2018 Number Outstanding after Maximum Offering Class A Trust Units Unlimited \$10 6,111,833 (2) Class A Units 37,500,000 (3) Class C Trust Units Unlimited \$10 1,927,426 Class C Units Class F Trust Units Unlimited \$10 5,520,326 Class F Units

-- (1) The attributes and characteristics of the Units are set forth under the heading "Securities Offered Terms of Securities" and "Business of the Trust Material Agreements Summary of the Declaration of Trust". - (2) One Class A Unit was issued to the Manager on the formation of the Trust.
+- (1) The attributes and characteristics of the Units are set forth under the heading "Securities Offered Terms of Securities" and "The Trust Material Agreements Summary of the Declaration of Trust". - (2) One Class A Unit was issued to the Manager on the formation of the Trust.
 The balance of the Units have been issued on a monthly basis since August 21, 2007 to subscribers at a Subscription Price of \$10 per Unit or pursuant to reinvestment of distributions. - (3) Assuming all Units are issued at the Subscription Price of \$10.00 per Unit.
 This number will vary if the Units are subsequently sold at the Net Asset Value Per Unit.